rsend/XPerienceOS-11.1.2-obake/README.md

   - 100GB disk (smaller may be ok, didn't try)
   - 16GB of RAM (8GB may work)
-  - As many CPUs as you can spare, note the number (N)
+  - At least 4 CPUs

 - Checkout / clone this repository